glass-earth/glass-earth/README.md

   **Web server** serves home page, **web application** and **api**.

   **Web application** for students to read lessons.
 This application connects to server via websocket and will display the current lesson.
-It will updated content as soon as teacher change using **controller**.
+It will update content as soon as teacher changes current lesson by using **controller**.

   **API server** at /wmapi/